Arbacia punctulata: Ecology and behaviour

 A. punctulata is omnivorous, consuming a wide variety of prey although Karlson classified it as a generalized carnivore.
 Its galactolipids, rather than phlorotannins, act as herbivore deterrents in Fucus vesiculosus against A. punctulata.

 Uses in science

 For more than a century, developmental biologists have valued the sea urchin as an experimental model organism.
 Sea urchin eggs are transparent and can be manipulated easily in the research laboratory.
 Their eggs can be easily fertilized and then develop rapidly and synchronously.

 For decades, the sea urchin embryo has been used to establish the chromosome theory of heredity, the description of centrosomes, parthenogenesis, and fertilization.
 Research work during the last 30 years established such important phenomena as stable mRNA and translational control, isolation and characterization of the mitotic apparatus, and the realization that the major structural proteins of the mitotic apparatus are microtubules.
 Sea urchin studies provided the first evidence of actin in nonmuscle cells.

-Arbacia punctulata is also a model organism of marine sediments toxicity and sperm study.
+Arbacia punctulata is also a model organism of marine sediment toxicity and for sperm study.